openstack-archive/infra-manual/doc/source/index.rst

      <https://twitter.com/openstackinfra>`_ on Twitter.
    * the topic in IRC

-   If you notice problems, report them via #openstack-infra on IRC or use the `OpenStack-Infra mailing list
+   If you notice problems, report them via :ref:`#openstack-infra on IRC <irc-technical-support>` or use the `OpenStack-Infra mailing list
    <http://lists.openstack.org/cgi-bin/mailman/listinfo/openstack-infra>`_.